-- Street Frontage a. - Any building that is not built to the street frontage must provide at least one specimen tree for every 7 metres of site frontage, and a 2 metre deep planting strip for any length of un-built frontage greater than 5 metres. - Perimeter Planting b. - An amenity strip of not less than 1.5 metres shall be provided along the boundary of any site which shares a common boundary with a residentially zoned site except where a building is allowed up to an adjoining boundary under R11.10.2.2(d).
+- a.
+Street Frontage - Any building that is not built to the street frontage must provide at least one specimen tree for every 7 metres of site frontage, and a 2 metre deep planting strip for any length of un-built frontage greater than 5 metres. - b.
+Perimeter Planting - An amenity strip of not less than 1.5 metres shall be provided along the boundary of any site which shares a common boundary with a residentially zoned site except where a building is allowed up to an adjoining boundary under R11.10.2.2(d).